Franziska Schreiber

 Franziska Schreiber (born 1990 in Dresden) is a former German politician and media-personality.
-She is a former member of the Junge Alternative (Young Alternative), the "Youth Organization" of the right-wing Alternative for Germany (AfD).
+She is a former member of the Junge Alternative (lit.
+'Young Alternative'), the "Youth Organization" of the right-wing Alternative for Germany (AfD).
 Schreiber authored a critical semiautobiography about her involvement in the AfD.

 Life

 Franziska graduated from high school in 2008.
 She studied law for some time after which she studied politics at an open university.
 She joined the AfD in 2013 and just a year later was made chairman of JA in Saxony and deputy spokesperson.
 Later in 2017 she became a member of the Federal Board.
 Shortly before the elections in 2017, she resigned from the AfD in support of the Freie Demokratische Partei (FDP).
 In March 2019 she started a YouTube channel, which is a part of the Funk network run by Arbeitsgemeinschaft der öffentlich-rechtlichen Rundfunkanstalten der Bundesrepublik Deutschland (ARD), and Zweites Deutsches Fernsehen (ZDF).